 Budgeted Funds - are the primary operating funds of the Commonwealth.
 They account for all budgeted governmental transactions, i.e., those subject to the annual appropriation process.
-Major budgeted funds include the General, Commonwealth Transportation and Stabilization Funds, which are identified by the Comptroller as the operating funds of the Commonwealth.
-In addition, there are 12 smaller budgeted funds, the Intragovernmental Services Fund, the Inland Fisheries and Game Fund, the Marine Recreational Fisheries Development Fund, the Underground Storage Tank Petroleum Product Cleanup Fund, the Public Safety Training Fund, the Local Capital Projects Fund, the Gaming Local Aid Fund, the Education Fund, the Local Aid Stabilization Fund, the Gaming Economic Development Fund, the Marijuana Regulation Fund and the Behavioral Health Outreach Access and Support Trust Fund.
+Major budgeted funds include the General, Commonwealth Transportation and Stabilization Funds, and the newly created Federal COVID-19 Response Fund, which are identified by the Comptroller as the operating funds of the Commonwealth.
+In addition, there are 12 other budgeted funds, the Intragovernmental Services Fund, the Inland Fisheries and Game Fund, the Marine Recreational Fisheries Development Fund, the Underground Storage Tank Petroleum Product Cleanup Fund, the Public Safety Training Fund, the Local Capital Projects Fund, the Gaming Local Aid Fund, the Education Fund, the Local Aid Stabilization Fund, the Gaming Economic Development Fund, the Marijuana Regulation Fund, and the Behavioral Health Outreach Access and Support Trust Fund.
+At the close of FY21 the Legislature also created the budgeted Transitional Escrow Fund, into which was transferred the FY21 consolidated net surplus for appropriation in FY22.